 Cookie presses come in different types e.g. manual, manual with a screw mechanism, battery-operated, and electric.
 You can check reviews and see which one is the best match for you.

 Here we will demonstrate how to use a cookie press in detail.
 Read the instructions and follow accordingly for a special treat.

 Since vegetable shortening or margarine makes the dough softer than needed, butter is highly recommended.
 The consistency of dough needs to be perfect to form cookies properly.
 You may add flavor and DIY natural food color or icing color gel of your preference to give an extra pop after you have mixed all the ingredients into a bowl.

 If the dough is kneaded too softly, it will stick to the disks at the bottom instead of coming out smoothly and adhering to the cookie sheet.
 In that case, refrigerate for 3 to 4 minutes to adjust its consistency.
 Instill right away inside the press after you bring it out.

 You can also store the prepared dough in the fridge for several days.
 If it becomes too firm for freezing longer, releasing the cookies will be difficult and a motorized press may even be damaged.
 Let it sit for 15-20 minutes at room temperature to moisten a bit.

 Shape the dough into logs, which will make it easier to put into the barrel.
+There re various types of shapers available.
 If you want to mix any solid ingredients, make sure those are finely chopped.
 Any filling or frosting should be used only if its consistency is soft and smooth.

 A long tube is attached to the end of any cookie press barrel on the opposite of the handle.
 That’s called a ring.
 Unscrew it from the barrel to get access inside.
 Fill in the press with dough either using a spatula or rolling it into a cylinder-shaped piece to fit the tube.
 Screw back the ring tightly onto the barrel.